slatedocs/slate/source/includes/ui-hooks-reference/_index.html.md

 ```

 <span class="description">
-The response to a successful attach request.
+The response to a successful lookup request.

 </span>